 Analog instruments are more responsive than in any other (non-GM) big SUV, clearly labeled and nicely lit, as easily read at night as in daylight; gauges include a voltmeter, oil pressure and transmission fluid temperature.
 Steering wheel buttons handle audio and cruise chores, plus the message display panel on most models and the interface is fairly intuitive.
 Upper trims have adjustable pedals and the steering wheel tilts but it is offset and angled slightly to the right of the driver seat centerline.

-The navigation system and audio system is easy to operate.
+The navigation and audio system is easy to operate.
 It includes a touch-screen monitor.
 We set the programs we liked, and could switch from an XM to AM to FM to digital file with one finger push.
-OnStar has been further refined, XM real-time traffic data is available, and if you choose a rear camera without navigation the image is displayed in the inside mirror.
+OnStar has been further refined, XM real-time traffic data is available.

-With the 2500 Suburban there is a 6.0-liter engine of 352 horsepower.
-Like the others it features a tow/haul mode for less shift busyness over rolling terrain and adds a bit of compression braking.
+The Suburban 2500 uses a 6.0-liter engine of 352 horsepower.
+Like the others it features a Tow/Haul mode for less shift busyness over rolling terrain and a bit of compression braking.

 The shifter has PRNDML positions and a thumb-operated rocker switch for changing gears manually.
-However, unlike every other +/- shifter, you first have to move the entire lever to the M position.
+However, you first have to move the entire lever to the M position.
 Or you can move it to D and leave it shift itself.

 All Suburbans have four-wheel antilock disc brakes and StabiliTrak electronic stability control.
 Like any vehicle with ABS, press the brake pedal as hard as you can and steer and disregard any buzzing noises or vibration; that means it’s working and is your best way to avoid an obstacle or accident.